HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 Note: all notifications sent from the server SHALL be in the MIME type specified by the Subscription ([Subscription.channel.payload](http://hl7.org/fhir/subscription-definitions.html#Subscription.channel.payload)).

 ##### Security Notes

+WS is neither a secure nor an encrypted channel, nor does it provide endpoint verification.
+It is strongly recommended that implmentations only support the WSS protocol and refuse requests for WS.

 WebSocket security poses several challenges specific to the channel.
 When implementing websockets for notifications, please keep in mind the following list of some areas of concern: